biniamsea2/Soccer-Site/README.md

 ----

 ## Application Summary
 This application was built using ASP.NET Core with razor pages.
-I wanted to sharpen my skills with razor pages and skills of using outside data to build a web application.
+I wanted to sharpen my skills with razor pages and my skills of using outside data to build a web application.
 I wanted to have fun with this project so I combined both my hobbies (sports and coding) into one and this is what came out of that.

 ## Application Technologies
 ASP.NET Core
 Bootstrap

 ###### This application includes the following:

 #### 1) Index File
-- Explicit routing of MVC
-- MVC dependency in ConfigureServices
-- DBContext registered in ConfigureServices
-- Use of static files accepted
+- Image carousel displaying various teams and players.
+- Nav bar which includes links to "Matches" and "Highlights" tab.
 #### 2) Matches File
-- Home Controller
+- Includes google calendar of all premier matches being played in February.
 #### 3) Highlights File
+- Uses public api to display highlights from the most recent matches, from all over the world.

 ---